-Feature Description Service level Instant payments, 24x7x365 availability.
+FEATURE DESCRIPTION Service level Instant payments, 24x7x365 availability.
 Core clearing and settlement capabilities with credit transfers completing in seconds.
-A FedNow Service interface via FedLine[®] Solutions for Participants to support reports and queries, and manage configurations.
+A FedNow Service interface via FedLine Solutions for Participants to support reports and queries and manage configurations.
 Access to balance information around the clock, activity reports available on demand or end of day.
+Access to a tech-centric resource via FedLine Solutions that Participants can use to implement and maintain the FedNow Service.
+A digital customer life cycle tool where customers can onboard and request changes to their FedNow Service profiles.
 Flexibility FIs can settle using their own master account or a correspondent's master account.
 Configurable features for each routing transit number (RTN) enabled, such as the ability to send and receive customer transfers, receive requests for payments, support liquidity management transfers and support settlement services for other financial institutions.
 Connectivity to the FedNow Service through a FedLine Solution directly or through a Service Provider.
 Support for a variety of credit transfer use cases.
 Security and risk mitigation Encryption of all data flows.
 Features to support message integrity and data security, including message signing.
 Ability to have multiple keys in rotation.
 Tools to help combat fraud, such as a transaction value limit and the ability to reject transactions for specific accounts.
 Network-level maximum transaction value limits, which may be adjusted over time (Participants may configure transaction limits that are equal to or below the network limit).
+Functionality for correspondents to set limits on the transactions initiated by their respondents over the FedNow Service.
 Efficiency and transparency Rich data supported within ISO 20022 messages (for example, the option to include remittance information in payment messages and request for payment messages).
 Financial-institution-to-financial-institution liquidity management transfers in support of instant payments.
 Use of the widely accepted ISO 20022 standard and other industry best practices to support interoperability.
 Broadcast messages notifying of changes to Participant availability to receive credit transfers, as well as a list of participating RTNs.